Gwion/GwionTour/src/variable.md

 # Declaring a Variable

-In the former example, we just created a sinusoidal oscillator,
-without a way to access it later.
+In the former example, we just created a sinusoidal oscillator, without a way to access it later.

-This time, let's *declare* it (so it has a name we can use),
-and change a few things (like it's volume and frequency)
+This time, let's declare the oscillator [pronouns are also good to avoid] so it has a usable name, and change some things like volume and frequency

 ```gwion,editable
 #require Modules